jkenton/CapableOne/cyclistic-case.md

 The business goal is to attract more casual riders to become members.
 There are several sources of important differences between casual and member riders, to allow a marketing message to be targeted narrowly to casual users.

-1. Any rider who uses their bike more than 20 minutes, whether weekday or weekend, is likely to be a casual rider.
-Upon check-in, a rider who has used the bike more than 20 minutes may be receptive to a message that outlines the benefits of membership.
-These riders may receive a special offer code on their check-in receipt that incentivizes becoming a member while closing out their current ticket.
+1. Any rider who uses their bike more than 20 minutes, whether weekday or weekend, is likely to be a casual rider

-2. Any casual rider on Saturday or Sunday, between the months of March and August, may be receptive to a message that outlines the benefits of membership.
-These are the days and months when casual riders outnumber members.
+2. Any rider on Saturday or Sunday, between the months of March and August, because these are the months when casual riders outnumber members on weekends

-3. Flyers, posters, banners at all locations between March and August can publicize the benefits of membership, with a QR code to access a webpage featuring membership rates, or special discounts for riders that join during March through August.
-These are the months that casual riders outnumber members.
+3. Any rider checking out a "docked" bike.
+On average, these rides last far longer than typical casual rides

+4. Casual riders are more likely than other riders to rent electric bikes

+---

+Recruitment ideas to try, for riders who are targeted as "casual" riders.

+1. On targeted riders' checkout acknowledgement, include a link to the membership information
+2. create banners to fly at stations between March and August (if start- and end-point data were available, it might be possible to target stations that have the highest frequency of casual ridership)
+3. For "docked" bike riders with a very long rental, offer to roll the cost of the current rental into that month's membership cost
+4. Anybody who rents a casual bike more than twice a week could receive an offer to join, showing how infrequent rentals may also be more economical under membership
 4. The billing system knows which riders are casual and which are members.
 Incentives to become members can be offered to ALL casual riders at check-in time.

 ---